-4. How effectively the team executed and documented the ESOH effort in the Programmatic ESOH Evaluation, including: identification of ESOH responsibilities within the program; the strategy for integrating ESOH considerations into the systems engineering process; identification of ESOH risks and their status; a description of the method for tracking hazards throughout the life cycle of the system; identification of hazardous materials, wastes, and pollutants (discharges/emissions/noise) associated with the system and plans for their minimization and/or safe disposal; and , incorporated a compliance schedule covering all system-related activities for NEPA/EO 12114 compliance.
+4. How effectively the team executed and documented the ESOH effort in the Programmatic ESOH Evaluation (per the DoDI 5000.02), including: identification of ESOH responsibilities within the program; the strategy for integrating ESOH considerations into the systems engineering process; identification of ESOH risks and their status; a description of the method for tracking hazards throughout the life cycle of the system; identification of hazardous materials, wastes, and pollutants (discharges/emissions/noise) associated with the system and plans for their minimization and/or safe disposal; and incorporation of a compliance schedule covering all system-related activities for NEPA/EO 12114 compliance as appropriate.